wing5wong/artisan-whs-static/source/_courses/ENI1.md

 course_fees: ''
 notes: ''
 ---
 To provide a balanced English programme to include reading, writing, reading, listening, speaking, and presenting.
-This course has no external examinations but students complete a mix of Unit Standards and Achievements with a view to gaining Level 1 Literacy.
+This course has no external examinations but students complete a mix of Unit and Achievement Standards with a view to gaining Level 1 Literacy.